You can set up various types of actions within your different workflows: manual emails, automatic emails, calls, and letters.

 We recommend automating only a few emails and keeping others as manual in order to personalize them and stay in control of the process.

-Once you've defined an action to be automatic in the workflow, the first automatic emails will be sent out automatically the following day between 8am and 9am depending on your time zone (contact us to change the time zone set up with your own organization.).
+Once you've defined an action to be automatic in the workflow, the first automatic emails will be sent out automatically the following day between 8am and 9am (Monday to Friday) depending on your time zone (change your time zone in your Settings > Company).
 Then, automatic emails will be sent out the day of the trigger.

 You'll be able to see sent emails on the customer's timeline and especially if your customer has opened the email or not (What do the different reminder email statuses mean when sent to customers?).